cliffhall/node-multi-server-chat/README.md

 it will forward that message to any peers known to have a connection to that user.

-Also, since a user could be connected to multiple server instances with separate clients, even if the user was connected to the server instance and sent the message, the message will  also forwarded to any peers known to have a connection to that user.
+Also, since a user could be connected to multiple server instances with separate clients, even if the user was connected to the server instance and sent the message, the message will also be forwarded to any peers known to have a connection to that user.

 Since every server instance knows the users connected to all its peers, no database is required,